rihabidm/Catch-the-cat-game/README.md

 ## Project Structure

 - `chat.py`: The main script implementing the CatchTheCat game using Minimax and Alpha-Beta Pruning.
-- `gui.py`: A GUI file with potential improvements and visual enhancements for future iterations.
+- `GUI futur`: A GUI file with potential improvements and visual enhancements for the interface and future iterations.

 ## Requirements